AGS-/ags/README.md

-# angelgomezsalazar.com
+# ags.dev

-Personal website (work in progress) made in GatsbyJS.
+Personal website for Angel Gomez Salazar (work in progress) made in GatsbyJS.